anyoneout/postman-reflection/README.md

 Postman query parameters are specific to the API with strong adherence to syntax.

-## 3 - Interacting with GitHub's API
+## Day 4 - Interacting with GitHub's API

 ### Get Repositories List